MichaelOreillyMor/BaseProject/README.md

 ## 2. 3 game Board and Cells

-The Board provide utilities to remove and add IUnitState from the Cells.
+The Board provides utilities to remove and add IUnitState from the Cells.

 ![Cell](/readmeImgs/Cell.png)